Saturday, February 2, 2019

 Afterwards, I take the 1 train downtown to do some more shopping, casually strolling up and down the subway platform while waiting for the train.
 The Upper West Side libtards on the platform get a good gander at my hat, and I sense a multitude of brains misfiring.
 The subway car is full of glum, depressed Upper West Siders.
 Some, when they see my hat, appear to become even more depressed.
 I feel sorry for them, but they deserve to be miserable for being such narrow-minded, ignorant bigots.
 They chose to put their rational minds into lock-down mode.
 They chose to shun, insult and shout down anyone with whom they disagree.
 So, now they are paying the price for their stupidity and arrogance.

 Later, on the way home, I take the 4 train to the Staten Island ferry.
 I’m in a zoned-out commuting frame of mind, not paying much attention to anything but I happen to glance over and see a black guy grinning ear to ear.
-He gives me the thumbs up, I reciprocate and give him a megawatt grin.
+He gives me the thumbs up; I reciprocate and give him a megawatt grin.
 When a seat opens up next to him, I go over and sit next to him and we start chatting.
 He’s from Africa, the Ivory Coast, and immigrated legally in the mid-80s, jumped through all the hoops.
 Knows exactly what’s going on in this country.
 Been in New York since 1986, so he knows a lot more about Trump than I do.
 Tells me he loves Trump; always knew he would be a great president.
+Then, we part ways before I have a chance to give him my card.

 Please follow and like us: